IPL Auction 2022: Can Mumbai Indians put in place a new winning template?

 Nathan Coulter-Nile was picked up for Rs 8 crore in 2020 but it didn’t go according to plan and the same might be said of Krunal Pandya, who was retained for Rs 8.8 crore with a ‘Right to Match’ card in 2018.

-But they also had a great trade deal in Quinton de Kock in 2019 when they got him from RCB.
+But they also had a great trade deal in Quinton de Kock in 2019 when they got him from RCB (as was Boult later).
 So even if MI doesn’t get the player they want in the auction, they are always on the lookout for a good trade if possible.

 Any off-season changes since IPL 2021?